kwurst/CS-448/README.md

 **Karl R. Wurst**
 <br>Worcester State University

-Will be taught for the first time in Spring 2016.

 Upon successful completion of this course, students will be able to:

 * Develop a significant software system, employing knowledge gained from courses throughout the program.